 ?) is not supported, but the general wildcard (

 ., and whitespace.
-To search monitor fields that include any of them, wrap the field string in quotes:
+To search a monitor field that includes a reserved character, wrap the field string in quotes.
+For example,

 There are a few caveats regarding quoted fields:

-.with or without surrounding quotes, as it commonly appears in some fields:
+.with or without surrounding quotes, as it commonly appears in some fields.
+For example,

 "chef-client failing"because the